udaykotian/Project-Databricks-Skew-BroadcastJoin-Solutions/README.md

-# Project-Databricks-Skew-BroadcastJoin-Solutions

-A Spark project analyzing broadcast joins to mitigate data skew in Databricks.

 # Project: Databricks Skew Broadcast Join Solutions

 This repository contains a Jupyter notebook that demonstrates solutions for handling **data skew** in **broadcast joins** using Apache Spark on Databricks.
 By analyzing the Online Retail Dataset, this project optimizes join operations to improve performance in Spark environments.